 Is there sharp pain across the top of your sacrum?
 That’s not a trigger point referral.
 You’re putting too much compression on L5/S1 because of your tight psoas.

+This is not a good stretch feeling in yoga.
 Lighten up on that stretch.
-Get some bodywork for your psoas
+Get some bodywork for your psoas.

 Where the Pain is, It isn’t